floresacton/big-foc/README.md

 #### Temperature Monitoring
 - NTC thermistor (cheaper than PTC) on heatsink or FETs
+- Lower B kind of better like 3400 because more linear over big range
+- 10k 3400B ~= 1k at 100C, 30k at 0C

 #### Fast Overvoltage Protection
 - Hardware comparator for <1µs response time